-As this story shows, Belshazzar met with severe condemnation, not because he did worse, but because he should have known better.
-Given his background and what he could have known, heaven held Nebuchadnezzar far less responsible.
+As this story shows, Belshazzar met with severe condemnation, not because he did worse, but given his background and what he could have known, he should have known better.
+Heaven held Nebuchadnezzar far less responsible.
 In fact, God used him because he was what could be called a “straight shooter.”

 Verse 3: Then they brought the golden vessels that were taken out of the temple of the house of God which was at Jerusalem; and the king, and his princes, his wives, and his concubines, drank in them.

-Obviously, Belshazzar’s father, Nabonidus, had no use for Nebuchadnezzar’s newfound faith either, and must have secretly scoffed when he heard “Nebuchadnezzar praise and extol and honour the King of heaven” (Daniel 4:37) little realizing that he and because of his influence on his son was making the greatest mistake in his life.
-If he had accepted Nebuchadnezzar’s faith, instead of trying to replace Nebuchadnezzar’s former god Marduk with his new heathen god, and encouraged his son to do the same, it would have saved the kingdom.
+Obviously, Belshazzar’s father, Nabonidus, had no use for Nebuchadnezzar’s newfound faith either, and must have secretly scoffed when he heard “Nebuchadnezzar praise and extol and honour the King of heaven” (Daniel 4:37), little realizing that he, because of his influence on his son, was making the greatest mistake of his life.
+If he had accepted Nebuchadnezzar’s faith, instead of trying to replace Nebuchadnezzar’s former god Marduk with his new heathen god, and encouraged his son to do the same, it could have saved the kingdom.

 Verse 4: They drank wine, and praised the gods of gold, and of silver, of brass, of iron, of wood, and of stone.

-Even though Nebuchadnezzar regained his sanity then “blessed the most High, and . . . praised and honoured him that liveth …” (Daniel 4:34) his children remained fools in spite of retaining their sanity.
+Even though Nebuchadnezzar regained his sanity and then “blessed the most High, and . . . praised and honoured him that liveth . . .”
+(Daniel 4:34), his children remained fools in spite of retaining their sanity.
 Regardless of the overwhelming evidence “that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will” (Daniel 4:17, 25, 32), they continued rendering praise to powerless, inanimate objects.

 In other words, it seems Nebuchadnezzar’s testimony had no influence whatsoever on Belshazzar or his subjects.
 Whether or not they gave any serious thought, other than ridicule, of the army of the Persians camped outside, would only be speculative.
 Legend has it that food stores in the city were so immense, that enough was within the walls to keep them from starvation for some 20 years!
 The people were even said to have thrown food over the wall to the enemy below, taunting them that they could outlast their would-be invaders!